 The above technique can be used for starting a company or running a project.
 This technique is commonly referred to as Earned Value Management.
 It should not be driven to a level of detail that is unmanageable.

-There were many responses to the question at the "Linked-In" site.
-Various approaches were recommended for keeping a new start-up company on track with regard to becoming established within budget and time constraints.
+Several approaches were recommended in response to the question for keeping a new start-up company on track with regard to staying within budget and time constraints.
 EVMS is the most effective project management technique to achieve that sort of objective.

 Please visit the below Wikipedia article from which the graphic leading this post was downloaded for an excellent explanation of EVMS and its application on projects: